The CMC reserves the right to amend its rules until January 27, 2023.

 9. EVALUATION AND RESULTS

-- At the National Final, candidates are heard by five judges.
-1st, 2nd and 3rd places are given based on the marks awarded during this round.
-However, a minimum of 90% is required to obtain a 1st place, 87% for a 2nd place and 85% for a 3rd place.
+- At the National Finals, the candidates are heard by five judges.
+Candidates will be awarded 1st, 2nd and 3rd place based on the results obtained during this round.
+However, a minimum of 90% is required for a first place, 87% for a second place and 85% for a third place.

-- Results of the two rounds are not cumulative.
+- The results of the two rounds are not cumulative.

-- In case of a tie, the Competition reserves the right to consult the jury members in order to assign only one Grand Prize per grand age categories.
+- In the event of a tie, the Competition reserves the right to call upon the jury to determine a single Grand Prize per major age category.

 10. AWARDS AND SCHOLARSHIPS

-- Regional and Provincial Scholarships: Scholarships are awarded based on the results obtained during the National Audition.
-Each province or chapter is completely autonomous regarding scholarships.
+- National Audition Scholarships: Scholarships are awarded based on the results of the National Audition.
+Each chapter or province has complete autonomy over its scholarship policy.

-- National Scholarships: The awarding of prizes and scholarships will be determined at the sole discretion of the Competition, based on the unfolding of events, with or without a National Final, and with or without a non-competitive component.
-Candidates are divided into four age groups, all instruments combined, and scholarships are awarded from the highest mark in each of these groups: 7 to 10 years, 11 to 14 years, 15 to 18 years, and 19 to 25 years (30 for voice).
+- National Final Scholarships: The distribution of awards and scholarships will be determined at the sole discretion of the Competition.
+Candidates are grouped into four age groups, all instruments combined, and awards are based on the highest score in each group: 7-10 years, 11-14 years, 15-18 years and 19-25 years (30 years for voice).
 See the FAQ for more information.

-- At the Competition’s discretion, the Grand Prize winners in the major 11-14-year-old, 15-18-year-old, and 19-25-year-old categories may be invited to perform with orchestra at the Gala Concert.
-All travel and lodging costs shall be borne by the winners.
-The repertoire is selected by the Competition organizers and the conductor, in collaboration with the winners.
+- At the Competition’s discretion, Grand Prize winners in the 11-14, 15-18, and 19-25 age categories may be invited to perform at the Gala Concert.
+All travel and accommodation expenses are at their own expense.
+The repertoire is selected by the Competition organizers, in collaboration with the winners.

 13. PHOTOGRAPHY / AUDIO AND VIDEO RECORDING

-- The photographer(s) and videographer(s) appointed by the Competition are allowed to photograph and/or record the performances.
+- The photographer(s) and videographer(s) commissioned by the Competition are authorized to photograph and/or film the performances.

-- Candidates commit to be available to meet with the Competition sponsors, partners or administrators.
-Candidates may be asked to give interviews with media selected by the CMC to promote the Competition.
+- Candidates agree to be available to meet with the sponsors, partners or administrators of the Contest.
+They may be asked to give interviews to media selected by the Contest for promotional purposes.
 The code of conduct defined in the CMC Code of Ethics applies.
-Any promotional material may be used by the CMC through its various promotional tools (newsletter, website, social networks, etc.)
+All promotional material may be used by the Contest through its various promotional tools (newsletter, website, social networks, etc.)

-- Candidates who do not comply with these rules are disqualified.
+- Any candidate who fails to comply with the rules is disqualified.

-- Use of the audition hall and/or the piano without authorization is strictly forbidden and results in disqualification.
+- Unauthorized use of the audition room and/or piano is strictly prohibited and will result in disqualification.